bachue/sequel-unicache/README.md

 Sequel::Unicache.enabled?
 ```

-Unicache won't write-through cache until you create, update or delete a model and commit the transaction successfully.
+Unicache won't expire cache until you create, update or delete a model and commit the transaction successfully.

 If you reload a model, cache will also be updated.